aniansson/shopping_list/README.md

 # ShoppingList

+This is a course project from Maximilian Schwarzmüller's course at [Udemy](https://www.udemy.com/the-complete-guide-to-angular-2/learn/v4/overview)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.

 ## Development server